 Does volunteering affect my benefits?

-There’s no limit to the number of hours you can volunteer if you’re unemployed and receiving JSA.
-However, you must:
+There’s no limit to the number of hours you can volunteer if you’re receiving benefits, as long as you can still spend the amount of time that you’ve agreed to on searching for a job.

 Volunteering shouldn’t affect Employment and Support Allowance, Incapacity Benefit, Severe Disablement Allowance, Disability Living Allowance or Personal Independence Payments.